Kingdom of Elfed: History

 The distinction between Leeds and Elmet in the bill is unexplained.

-According to a genetic study published in Nature (19 March 2015), the local population of West Yorkshire is genetically distinct from the rest of the population of Yorkshire.
-The 2015 Oxford University study compared the current genetic distribution in Britain to the geographical maps of its historic kingdoms, and found that the distinct genetic cluster closely corresponds to Elmet’s known territories.
+According to a genetic study published in Nature (19 March 2015), the local population of the former West Riding of Yorkshire is genetically distinct from the rest of the population of Yorkshire.
+The 2015 Oxford University study compared the current genetic distribution in Britain to the geographical maps of its historic kingdoms, and found that the distinct genetic cluster closely corresponds to Elfed’s known territories.

 Aliotus Stone

-Around 1865, a Pillar stone with a 5th- or early 6th-century inscription was found at St Aelhaearn's Church, Llanaelhaearn in Gwynedd.
-The Latin inscription reads "ALIOTVS ELMETIACOS/HIC IACET", or "Aliotus the Elmetian lies here".
-It is believed that this refers to an otherwise unattested Aliotus from the Kingdom of Elmet who may have been active in the area before Saint Aelhaiarn founded his church.
+Around 1865, a pillar stone with a 5th- or early 6th-century inscription was found at St Aelhaearn's Church, Llanaelhaearn in Gwynedd.
+The Latin inscription reads "ALIOTVS ELMETIACOS/HIC IACET", or "Aliotus of Elfed lies here".
+It is believed that this refers to an otherwise unattested Aliotus from the Kingdom of Elfed who may have been active in the area before Saint Aelhaiarn founded his church.

 Legacy

 The name survives throughout the area in place names such as Barwick-in-Elmet and Sherburn in Elmet.
 A local parliamentary constituency was also called Elmet and Rothwell.

 The area to the western Calder Valley side of Elmet is the subject of a 1979 book combining photography and poetry, the Remains of Elmet by Ted Hughes and Fay Godwin.
-The book was republished by Faber & Faber in 1994 as Elmet, with a third of the book being new poems and photographs.
+The book was republished by Faber and Faber in 1994 as Elmet, with a third of the book being new poems and photographs.

 A novel by Fiona Mozley called Elmet was shortlisted for the 2017 Booker Prize.